NarayanMahadevan/MakeTechEz/GetOnToC++/Step_5/Tutorial_Five.md

 - rabbits(5) = rabbits(1) + rabbits(0) + 1 + 1 + 1 + 1 + 1 +1
 - rabbits(5) = 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 = 8.

+Both versions of the program accomplish the same goal, however the first does it in less steps and is easier to understand.
+This does not mean that

 These are the steps the program takes when rabbits(5) is called.
 The base case stops the reccursion from continueing by return 1 instead of a function call.
 Recursion provides elegant solutions for complicated solutions, however it does have its downsides.
 - Recusion produces slower programs due to the number of function calls needed.